finos/common-domain-model/documentation/source/product-model.rst

 .. note:: The code snippets above excludes the conditions in this data type for purposes of brevity.

+The price and quantity attributes in the `PayoutBase` structure are positioned in the `ResolvablePriceQuantity` data type.
+This data type mirrors the `PriceQuantity` data type and contains both the price and quantity schedules.

-The quantity attribute in the `PayoutBase` structure does not use the `Quantity` type and uses `ResolvablePayoutQuantity` instead.
-In addition to the quantity, that data type supports the definition of additional information such as a schedule, a quantity reference, or the indication that the quantity is resettable.
+In addition that data type supports the definition of additional information such as a quantity reference, a quantity multiplier or the indication that the quantity is resettable.
+Those are used to describe the quantity of a payout leg that may need to be calculated based on other inputs: e.g. an exchange rate for the foreign leg in a Cross-Currency Swap or a share price for the funding leg of an Equity Swap.

 .. code-block:: Haskell